Figure-Flattering Knit Top

-1. Because the stretch of knit fabrics varies, you’ll have to make samples to determine your binding size.
-Make them long enough to go around the neck edge and wide enough to sew, wrap, and trim before you stitch in the ditch.
+1. Because the stretch of knit fabrics varies, you’ll have to make samples to determine the ideal binding length and width.
+Make the strips long enough to go around the neck edge and wide enough to sew, wrap, and trim before you stitch in the ditch.

-2. With right sides together and the binding on top, sew a 1/2 inch seam allowance along the neck edge with even tension so that it doesn’t stretch.
+2. With right sides together and the binding on top, sew along the neckline edgge, using a 1/2-inch-wide seam allowance with even tension so the edge doesn’t stretch.
 Stretch the binding slightly as you sew.
-If the neck edge is too big or the fabric is drapey, apply more tension to the binding.
+If the neckline edge is too big or the fabric is drapey, apply more tension to the binding.